 But there was more.
 The work demonstrated that people who attempted suicide, and wanted zero to do with the mental health system, could still be reached.

 And he met Amanda.
 She and Whiteside stay in touch, even though they stopped working together two years after the suicide attempt.

 I thought she was naive.
-Everybody else I’d worked with seemed overwhelmed and scared and frustrated…I always worried that I was too much.”
+Everybody else I’d worked with seemed overwhelmed and scared and frustrated…I always worried that I was too much.

 Be sure to read Jason Cherkis’ “The Best Way to Save People From Suicide.”
 There’s a ton of info I couldn’t include here.